altaga/CoviDrone/README.md

 <img src="https://i.ibb.co/JdjKRsr/Untitled-Sketch-2-bb.png" width="1000">

-Assemble the LEDs one by one, taking care to always connect Anodes with Anodes and Cathodes with Cathodes.
+Assemble the LED's one by one, taking care to always connect Anodes with Anodes and Cathodes with Cathodes.

 <img src="https://i.ibb.co/BVWSn0r/20200827-182459.jpg" width="1000">